Top Open WebUI Alternatives for Running LLMs Locally

 Open WebUI Alternatives: LibreChat

-GitHub Repo Stars
+LibreChat GitHub Repo

 LibreChat is an open-source AI chatbot platform that integrates multiple LLMs, plugins, and AI tools into a single, free interface.
 It mimics ChatGPT's design and functionality while adding powerful features such as multimodal support, plugin integration, and conversation customization.